dmerejkowsky/blog/content/post/2017-01-28-twitter-and-me-me-and-twitter.md

 For French people, it's fun to watch because:

-* we know we'll never win again, an
+* we know we'll never win again, and
 * it's so "kitsch" it's impossible to take it seriously.

 I remember following the `#LTEV` hash tag, before it was "official".